mschilling314/Rent-Aggregator/README.md

 ## To-Do
 -  Add remaining buildings of interest
--  Refactor for better concurrency/asynchronous calls with asyncio module
 -  Migrate data to different database for longevity
 -  Add documentation on how to set up